Gilbertsb/Data_Base-of-Microfinance/README.md

 # Data_Base-of-Microfinance

-This was groupe based project, we worlked on it after completing Database course. it is about Microfinance,
+This was group based project, we worlked on it after completing Database course. it is about Microfinance,